neuro0x/CoinGenie-contracts/docs/src/contracts/LiquidityLocker.sol/contract.LiquidityLocker.md

 ## Errors
 ### LockMismatch
+Reverts when the lock is a mismatch

 ```solidity
 error LockMismatch();
 ```

 ### InvalidAmount
+Reverts when the amount is invalid

 ```solidity
 error InvalidAmount();
 ```

 ### MigratorNotSet
+Reverts when the migrator is not set

 ```solidity
 error MigratorNotSet();
 ```

 ### InvalidLockDate
+Reverts when the lock date is invalid

 ```solidity
 error InvalidLockDate();
 ```

 ### OwnerAlreadySet
+Reverts when the owner is already set

 ```solidity
 error OwnerAlreadySet();
 ```

 ### InvalidRecipient
+Reverts when the recipient is already set

 ```solidity
 error InvalidRecipient();
 ```

 ### BeforeUnlockDate
+Reverts when the lock is before the unlock date

 ```solidity
 error BeforeUnlockDate();
 ```

 ### NotUniPair
+Reverts when the LP Token is not a univ2 pair

 ```solidity
 error NotUniPair(address lpToken);
 ```

 ### TransferFailed
+Reverts when the transfer fails

 ```solidity
 error TransferFailed(uint256 amount, address from, address to);